SHASHANK-PRO-05/shashank-pro-05.github.io/_posts/2016-12-14-Some Visualisations.md

         <h6>
             Undergraduate enrollment trend(1996-2013)
         </h6>
         If something is zero then it does not mean no students were enrolled.
 It is just that no data is found.
+Also, I have added only few colleges as the list was very big.
+Use sliders and hover on circles.
         <div id="undergraduateTrend">
         </div>
     </div>